NabajeetBarman/SI-TI/README.md

 `SITI_8bit`/`SITI_10bit` function which calculates the SI and TI values.
 It can be easily modified for supporting other chroma sub-sampling, other bit-depths, and/or calculating the average SI/TI vals.

+Note: The code has been tested on sample video sequences using MATLAB 2021a on both Windows and Ubuntu OS.

+## Full Range (FR) and Limited Range (LR) YUV videos

+There is support for SI and TI calculation for both 8-bit and 10-bit, Full-Range as well as Limited-Range YUV videos.
+In 8-bit Full-Range videos, pixel values range from 0-255 while for 8-bit Limited-Range YUV videos, pixel values are in the range from 16-235.
+Similarly, in 10-bit Full-Range videos, pixel values range from 0-1023 while for 10-bit Limited-Range YUV videos, pixel values are in the range from 64-940.

 ## Output:

 The output results are stored in a `SITIVals.csv` file.
 Additionally, the .mat files containing all calculation details including per-frame SI and TI vals are saved in the current directory which can be used later for other related analysis (such as mean/median SI TI calculation).